Logistics

 After the detailed preparatory work, the final step is the implementation of the developed measure.
 Depending on which process or service is to be outsourced or integrated, implementation can be complex and multi-layered.
 It requires well-structured project management in order to adequately control all aspects of the organizational change.

-The change in logistics processes has an impact on parts or the entire supply chain, on the IT systems and interfaces, on logistics KPIs and on the organization within the company.
+The change in logistics processes has an impact on parts or the entire supply chain, on IT systems and interfaces, on logistics KPIs and on the organization within the company.
 In addition, risks in the logistics system shift.
 However, thanks to the structured preparatory work, the new risk distribution is known and can be taken into account in day-to-day business.
 Established KPIs and the evaluation criteria from the objectives are used to check whether the measure is effective and sustainable.

 Our service packages:

-- Implementation support through professional project management
+- Supporting measures through professional project management

 Your benefit: